 2.5 Statistical analyses

+To identify significant variation in S. naiadum abundance and distribution between the meadow edge and interior, we fit linear models and used two-way ANOVA to test for an effect of site and interior or edge on S. naiadum abundance.

-For univariate reciprocal transplant responses, we fit linear models and used ANOVA to compare Z. marina and S. naiadum biomass and density among locations and treatments (R. 325 statistical software).
-To compare bacterial community composition among treatments, we constructed a dissimilarity matrix in QIIME on rarefied data (7100 sequences/sample) using Bray-Curtis dissimilarity, which takes relative abundance into account.
+To test our hypothesis that source location and transplant treatment affected S. naiadum, we fit linear models and used ANOVA to compare Z. marina and S. naiadum biomass and density among locations and treatments (R. 325 statistical software).
+Independent (predictor) variables were four treatment levels (edge/transplant, edge/control, interior/transplant, interior/control).
+Independent one-way anovas were performed on the following response variables: smithora biomass (final), …?.
 We compared microbiota composition among transplant locations, before and after transplanting of shoots, and across S. naiadum presence/absence.
 S. naiadum was only present at edge locations.

+To quantify differences among the edge and interior experimental sites so that we might identify potential environmental or shoot-level drivers of patterns in S. naiadum abundance, we compared shoot and environmental attributes among experimental locations at the beginning and end of the experiment.
+We used two-way anova with location and sample time as independent variables (Table 1) to analyze patterns in the dependent variables of epifaunal abundance and diversity.
+We used NMDS plots to visualize invertebrate communities based on Bray-Curtis dissimilarity.
+Invertebrate community data was analyzed in the Vegan 2.3-4 package in R (Okansen et al. 2016).
+PERMANOVA was used to test the effect of S. naiadum, Location (edge vs. interior), and month (June vs July) on invertebrate community composition.

+To compare bacterial community composition among treatments, we constructed a dissimilarity matrix in QIIME on rarefied data (7100 sequences/sample) using Bray-Curtis dissimilarity, which takes relative abundance into account.
 Beta-diversity patterns were visualized with non-metric Multi Dimensional Scaling (NMDS) plots created in PRIMER E v.
 6 (Clarke & Gorley 2006).
 PERMANOVA (Permutational Analysis of Variance) tests implemented in PRIMER E were used to compare the effect of S. naiadum presence, time, and transplant on bacterial community.
 PERMDISP implemented in PRIMER E was used to test for significant differences in bacterial community dispersion.
 The Chao1 index (Chao 1984) was used to estimate the richness of bacterial taxa for each sample.
 Chao1 richness was compared using t-tests.

-We compared epifaunal invertebrate abundance between edge and interior plots with ANOVA fit using a linear model.
-We used NMDS plots to visualize invertebrate community based on Bray-Curtis dissimilarity.
-Invertebrate community data was analyzed in the Vegan 2.3-4 package in R (Okansen et al. 2016).
-PERMANOVA was used to test the effect of Smithora, Location (edge vs. interior), and month (June vs July) on invertebrate communities.

 3. Results